athammad/pygcapi/README.md

 To report bugs/issues/feature requests, please file an [issue](https://github.com/athammad/pygcapi/issues/).

 ## Author
-`rgcapi` is written by [Ahmed T. Hammad](https://athsas.com/) and is under active development.
+`pygcapi` is written by [Ahmed T. Hammad](https://athsas.com/) and is under active development.
 Please feel free to contribute by submitting any issues or requests—or by solving any current issues!

+## R version
+If you prefer `R`, you can use the [rgcapi library](https://github.com/athammad/rgcapi/).

 ## Disclaimer
 This package is not supported by `Forex.com`, and the author does not hold any responsibility for how users decide to use the library.
 Use it at your own risk.